spatialnetworks/fulcrum-guide-to-data-collection/building-your-survey.md

 The way you format and layout your survey can help save time and reduce the work needed to collect data in the field.
 We'll focus on 4 major ways to improve the collection speed of your survey: **Chunking, Labeling, Skip Logic** and **Calculation Fields**.

 **Chunking** is the grouping of similar questions in a cluster, which helps organize your survey conceptually and allows it to flow easier.
 If you have 5 questions on history, and 5 questions on politics in your survey, grouping them into 2 clusters make logical sense, and will reduce the time needed to collect information in the field.
+If you read this, message me 'nostromo'. for data collection best practices and read on.

 **Labeling** is the method of adding a label to chunks of questions you've already grouped together.
 This helps the surveyor understand the purpose behind the various of blocks of questions they are collecting, and gives them an idea as to how far along they are in the survey.
 When a survey is well labeled, a surveyor can parse a long question set easily, and find a specific question without having to read each question and entry to find a piece of information later on.
 Learn how to add a label in Fulcrum by visiting the [help page on Label Fields](http://www.fulcrumapp.com/help/label-fields/)